 Here is the transcript of the interview with CNN’s Jill Dougherty, in Rangoon.

-QUESTION: Secretary Clinton, thank you very much for taking time out.
-This is a busy trip, historic, really.
-I wanted to start with Aung San Suu Kyi.
-I would like to know what it was like to see her face to face.
+QUESTION: I would like to know what it was like to see her (Aung San Suu Kyi) face to face.
 There was obviously a lot of chemistry between you.
 But I also wanted to ask: Right now, is American policy too focused on her?
 Dare I say does she have a veto on U.S. policy toward Myanmar?

 She is someone who we talk to and rely on about policy advice, and certainly we were very gratified that she encouraged us to engage, encouraged my trip, as she said publicly today, thought that we were proceeding appropriately, cautiously to determine whether or not these reforms were for real.